simphony/simphony-common/doc/source/extending_simphony.rst

 The other method is ``get_supported_engines``.
 This method must create and return a list of the engine's features.
-Features are simply a pair of physics equation and a list of methods that the corresponing egnine provides in order to solve the physics equation.
+Features are simply a pair of physics equation and a list of methods that the corresponing engine provides in order to solve the physics equation.
 Features are created by calling the ``create_engine_metadata_feature``.
 After creating features one must pass them to the ``create_engine_metadata`` method in order to create metadata objects.
 Each engine metadata object is a pair of engine name and a list of features provided by that engine.